 Another very important thing to keep in mind is NOT to write a cookie cutter application and expect it to work.

 What is a cookie cutter application?

-Try and reach out to people and get funding in case you’re not one of those lucky ones who got a fellowship along with your offer of funding.
+Try and reach out to people and get funding in case you’re not one of those lucky people who get a fellowship along with the acceptance letter.

 They will make their decisions based on how strong your profile is so don’t quit, keep trying.

 - [FREE GRE Email Course] Discover the Hidden Tips & Strategies Recommended by the Pros to Dominate the GRE.

 - [FREE Admissions Email Course] World’s Top Admissions Consultants have Built this Course to Get You into Top High Schools of your Choice!